 "I see the results of investing in my employees and ultimately it makes my job more enjoyable and easier." - Mark Heise

 Mark made good use of the Canada-Saskatchewan Job Grant to help cover program costs.
-“The Canada-Saskatchewan Job Training was easy to apply for and it paid for most of the cost.”
+“The Canada-Saskatchewan Job Grant was easy to apply for and it paid for most of the cost.”
 Stephanie was grateful for the funding too.
 “Getting support from Mark and having the Canada-Sask Job Grant meant I could really focus on learning, finish the program in a short amount of time and apply what I learned on the job right away.”

 Rebellion has reaped the benefits of CCE’s programs through business growth and adapting to the changing business landscape.
 “I encourage my employees to share what they learned with the broader team.” says Mark.
 “I see the results of investing in my employees and ultimately it makes my job more enjoyable and easier.”
 Stephanie adds, "Watching Rebellion grow is one of the biggest pleasures in my life."

 Canada-Saskatchewan Job Grant for up to $10,000 for employee training.

 Re-Skill Saskatchewan Training Subsidy for 100% training cost coverage.

 URAA Alumni Professional Development Award valued at up to $500.